redhat-nfvpe/toad/README.md

     slave_credentialsId=stack-credential
     slave_label=cira

-### Running container and start provisioning
+### Running containers and start provisioning
-Then, you can run following commands to setup containers and to setup cira environments.
+Then, you can run the following commands to setup containers and to setup the CIRA environment.

     $ docker-compose up -d
     $ ansible-playbook site.yml -vvvv -i hosts/containers \